chris2fr/gatsby-site-mannfr/README.md

 These are the changes done over the most recent versions

-### Changelog v-0.0.7 (in progress)
+### Changelog v-0.0.7

+We are now ready for beta.

+Done:

-24. Clear internal warnings and invisible errores
+24. Clear internal warnings and invisible errors
 25. Calibrate tags in content/published with type: hometag in frontmatter
-26. Introduced favicon.ico folder at static root
+26. Introduce favicon.ico folder at static root with app icons and manifest.json

 ### Changelog v-0.0.6

 Finishing changes to how the website is viewed from afar.
 Synched with content repository.

+Done:

 18. Variable language chooser according to available posts
 19. Import French-Language Content